 Sena Higdon, Service Team Member

-Spiritual Advisor: Most Reverend David E. Foley, Bishop Emeritus of Birmingham in Alabama
+Spiritual Advisor: Bishop Emeritus David E. Foley, Diocese of Birmingham

 Mary, Woman of Faith Chapter of Magnificat